What's the problem?

 - 20,644 assigned faith school despite non-faith preference (8,333 primary | 12,311 secondary).

-The report examines the actual primary school choices available across England, and within rural areas specifically.
-It also analyses school admission data and other school preference research to quantify how these effects impact school choice.
+In 2018 we published a ground-breaking report which examined the actual primary school choices available across England, and within rural areas specifically.
+It also analysed school admission data and other school preference research to quantify how these effects impact school choice.